techlahoma/board_meetings/2019/attachments/12_content_creation.md

   * Working on purchasing a new microphone that will allow us to have louder audio and less noise in streamed videos.
 * OKC A/V Volunteer Management
   * We have identified streamers and highlighters for all groups that stream meetups.
-  * We are requiring two streamers and two highlighters for each group that requests streaming for 2020.
+  * We required two streamers and two highlighters for each group that requests streaming for 2020.
 * OKC Streaming
   * Project 3810
     * Audio quality was very low on the first streaming attempt.
 Recorded December meetup for OKC OSH and will upload a condensed version of the video to YouTube.